Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Linear perturbations

 \subsection{Dynamical stability and susceptibility}

 In this subsection, we investigate the dynamical stability of the background solution by analyzing the QNMs of $Z_{\phi}$.
 For simplicity, we focus on the neutral case.
-The perturbation $Z_{\phi}$ is decoupled when $k_{x}=0$ and $\theta =0$ in this case.
+The perturbation $Z^{\phi}$ is decoupled when $k_{x}=0$ and $\theta =0$.
 Since $\theta$ is just an angle of the $U(1)$ symmetry of the background geometry, we can expect that the result does not depend on the specific value of $\theta$.
-The linearized equation of motion becomes
+See also Fig.~\ref{fig:map_xy2uv} in Appendix \ref{appendix:another_action} for the illustration of the $U(1)$ transformation orbits.
+In this case, the expression of $Z^{\phi}$ is reduced to